Terms of the award

 In addition, complementary information may be submitted to enhance the application.
 Additional information will only be accepted in digital format, given that evaluation by the International Jury for the awarding of the Award is carried out on a virtual basis.

-The complete proposal will have to be forwarded to email@example.com until the 31th July 2019.
+The complete proposal will have to be forwarded to firstname.lastname@example.org before the 27th April 2020.

 Fifth Stage - Jury Evaluation